rkuo/NetworkOS/kubecon2015-meetingNotes.md

 ### Fabric8
 [presentation slides](http://christianposta.com/slides/kubecon/generated/talk.html#/cover)

-* focus on services, what effects and how to deliver the services?
+* focus on services, what effects the deliver the services?
 * Balance efficiency and flexibility
 * organization needs to be structured to deliver the service